-In Creative Assignment, activity like Hands-On given on Page 11 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practice the activity given in the Tech Practice section on Page 19 in the main course book.
+This will enhance the ability of the students and serve as a Subject Enrichment activity.